 William is currently pursuing his M.D. at Tulane University.

 Kacie is currently pursuing her M.D. at LSU-Shreveport.

 Ben Van Allen (2014-2016)

 Ben’s work focused on various aspects of population and disease dynamics.
 He examined how a tri-trophic interaction between a pathogen, an herbivore host, and a plant on which the host feeds affects the spatial spread of the pathogen in the environment.
 Ben also investigated how cannibalism affects disease transmission in the same insect host-pathogen system.
-Currently, Ben is a post-doctoral researcher at the University of California.
+Currently, Ben is a post-doctoral researcher at the University of California, San Diego.